oauth-wg/oauth-selective-disclosure-jwt/main.md

 This document describes a format for JWTs that support selective disclosure (SD-JWT), enabling sharing only a subset of the claims included in the original JWT instead of releasing all the claims to every verifier.
-This document also defines a format for so-called SD-JWT Releases (SD-JWT-R).
+During issuance, SD-JWT is sent from the issuer to the holder alongside SD-JWT Salt/Value Container (SVC), a JSON object that contains mapping between raw claim values contained in the SD-JWT and the salts for each claim value.

+This document also defines a format for SD-JWT Releases (SD-JWT-R), which convey a subset of the claim values of an SD-JWT that the holder is selectively releasing to the verifier.
+During presentation, SD-JWT-R and SD-JWT are both sent to the verifier from the holder.
+To verify claim values received in SD-JWT-R, verifier uses salts in SD-JWT-R to compute the hashes of the claim values and compare them to the hashes in SD-JWT.

 One of the common use cases of a signed JWT is representing a user's identity created by an issuer.
 In such a use case, there has been no privacy-related concerns with existing JOSE signature schemes,